researchsoft/website/content/resa-resources/20-content.md

 * [ReSA Response to US RFI: Public Access to Peer-Reviewed Scholarly Publications, Data and Code Resulting From Federally Funded Research](https://doi.org/10.5281/zenodo.3828148)
 * [RDA COVID-19 Guidelines and Recommendations](https://www.rd-alliance.org/group/rda-covid19-rda-covid19-omics-rda-covid19-epidemiology-rda-covid19-clinical-rda-covid19-0) contains a software chapter coordinated by ReSA that provides guidelines to policy makers, funders, publishers, and the research community responding to COVID-19.

-The [ReSA task force on evidence for the importance of research software](/content/taskforce/_index.md)  is collecting evidence about the importance of software in research.
+The [ReSA task force on evidence for the importance of research software](/content/taskforce/_index.md) collected evidence about the importance of software in research.
 An analysis of these resources is available in this [blog](https://zenodo.org/record/3884311#.Xt7-NvJS-lM) to provide information for sharing with key influencers.

 The significant role that software plays in research has been identified in a range of surveys and studies that include the following: